Finding Your Patronus: Fighting Exhaustion, Anxiety, and Stress

-This description, I assume, will sound familiar to you.
-We all experience that one person or situation that takes everything out of us.
-That one occasion that also seems to catch us at our most vulnerable and breaks us down farther than we anticipate.
+I assume this description sounds familiar to you.
+We all experience people or situations that take everything out of us.
+Events that catch us at our most vulnerable and break us down farther than we anticipate.

-There is a diverse spectrum of events that are experienced different by every individual.
 So how do we combat these unavoidable or unforeseen feelings of unease, fatigue, and despair?
 We find our patronus.
-Something we can project, something we can utilize to simulate calmness, protection, and hopefully – contentment.
+Something we can project, something we can utilize to simulate calmness, protection, and contentment.

-Like in the Harry Potter books and films, each person will have a unique way of producing this effect.
+Like in the Harry Potter books and films, each person has a unique way of producing this effect.
 It may be a hot bath, a comforting friend, a yoga posture, a meditation spot, a garden walk, a playlist, or a scent.
-There are multiple combinations that would be useful for different people in different ways.
+There are multiple combinations that can be useful for different people in different ways.

 What I propose is that YOU explore yours.

-What can pull you out of a funk?
-What can save you from falling to the dark pit of a bad mood?
-What could offer comfort in a time of anxiousness?
-Who can make you laugh when you feel like you might burst out into buckets of tear at any second?
-Who can watch you cry buckets of tears and make you laugh simultaneously?
-Where can you go where an instant calm washes over you the second you step into that space?
-What song can you put on that gives you a boost, validates your feels, or offers some nostalgic joy?
+What can save you from falling into a bad mood?
+Who can make you laugh when you feel like you might burst out into tears at any second?
+Where can you go where you feel instant calm the second you step into that space?
+What song can give you a boost, validate your feelings, or offer some nostalgic joy?

 - A nearby park/or garden (nature heals, people!)